 Thus, I will always side on the “don’t let perfection get in the way of being great” argument here.

 Frankly, while it may be controversial to say, and I’m not advocating a complete breakdown of the system, we don’t need a dozen companies doing carbon offsetting perfectly, we need a million doing it imperfectly.
 If someone can’t get the certification, or heck, can’t do offsetting perfectly, it’s still a great thing to be into it because they are helping perpetuate the momentum on a big, important thing.
 As more people/companies offset emissions, they are normalizing it, and the impetus is on the bigger companies, governments, and even individuals to enter into the space, too, which is a good thing.”

-All of that brings me to number four:
+All of that brings me to number five:

-4. Internalize this idea: Perfect is the enemy of good (and we need a lot of good).
+5. Internalize this idea: Perfect is the enemy of good.

 Perfectionism almost certainly limits the amount of positive change we make – after all, if you feel like you have to be perfect to make a difference, who’s even going to try?

 To paraphrase what Court said above, we don’t need a few people doing sustainable travel perfectly, we need a lot of people doing it imperfectly.